robhabraken/sitecore-power-publish/README.md

 Sitecore Publish functionality improvements and extensions by Rob Habraken

 This is one of the first versions of this project, it's still in progress.
-Will add instructions and code comments!
 Next version will also include more publish related content editor add-ons...

 ### Power Publish ###